 There are many different terms for using technology.
 You might be familiar with some of the following:

 Whichever terms you use, it's all about encouraging your learners to use technology to help increase their knowledge and skills in a safe and supported way.

-If you wish to either for teaching and learning purposes, you could create accounts for learners to store, organise, and share information (in a private group) for their particular subject.
+If you wish to use either for teaching and learning purposes, you could create a private group for learners to store, organise, and share information for their particular subject.
 You could upload your course resources, reading list, and links to useful videos, podcasts and blogs.
 You will be able to view and read what your learners are posting, interact with them, and incorporate their findings into a discussion when you next see them.

 Technology includes: computers, tablets, smart phones, 3D printers, virtual reality goggles, game

-Using technology can take place during traditional face to face sessions with learners, and then continue after the session; for example, in the learners' homes.
-This can blend the learning process by using traditional teaching methods along with the use of technology.
+The use of technology can take place during traditional face-to-face sessions with learners, and then continue after the session; for example, in the learners' homes.
+This can blend the learning process by using traditional teaching methods along with the use of online learning and communication.

 learners to study via a virtual classroom and duplicates the capabilities found

 gives e-learning (short for electronic learning) much of its appeal, as